kerberos-io/cloud/README.md

 ## Database

-Within Kerberos Hub data is stored/required for users, recordings, sites, groups and many other entities.
-As for now the entire Kerberos.io technology stack is relying on MongoDB.
+Within Kerberos Hub data is stored/required for users, recordings, sites, groups, and many other entities.
+As for now, the entire Kerberos.io technology stack is relying on MongoDB.

 ### MongoDB

 A MongoDB instance is used for data persistence.
 Data might come from the Kerberos Pipeline or user interaction on the Kerberos Hub frontend.
-You can consider to use managed MongoDB (through [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) or a cloud provider like AWS, GCP or azure) or you can use the self-hosted deployment as mentioned below.
+You can consider using managed MongoDB (through [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) or a cloud provider like AWS, GCP, or Azure) or you can use the self-hosted deployment as mentioned below.

-For the self-hosted deployment we will be using [the official bitnami mongodb helm chart](https://github.com/bitnami/charts/tree/main/bitnami/mongodb).
-Please navigate to there [repository](https://github.com/bitnami/charts/tree/main/bitnami/mongodb) for more configuration options.
+For the self-hosted deployment, we will be using [the official bitnami mongodb helm chart](https://github.com/bitnami/charts/tree/main/bitnami/mongodb).
+Please navigate to their [repository](https://github.com/bitnami/charts/tree/main/bitnami/mongodb) for more configuration options.

 We will create a namespace for our MongoDB deployment as well.